Kano Model Template

 In short...

 It's much better to use a tool like KanoSurveys.com to run your survey instead of Excel.
 You can create an account in 30 seconds, publish your first survey in minutes, and the analysis is fully automated in real-time.
 And it's all free!
+Register for free

-With that said, below I will show you how to set up a simple Kano model template to do the categorisation for you.
+With that said, below I will show you how to set up a simple Kano analysis template to do the categorisation for you.
 This should help you better understand how the Kano technique actually works, and should be enough for simple projects or demonstrations.

 The screenshots show Google Sheets but you could use Excel or any other spreadsheet tool you prefer.